caltechlibrary/air-sampling/README.md

 Create an Amazon Dynamo DB table called air-sampling-table with primary key 'date' with type string and sort key called `time` with type number.
 The default settings are fine.

+We use a separate table with only a `date`primary key for air-sampling-bands, since these values are only updated once a day.

 Then create an IAM role that allows access to the table.
 Click Add role, Select Lambda, Attach AWSLambdaBasicExecutionRole policy, and call the role air-sampling.
 Then select the role, click the small add inline policy box in